 Strength itself does not guarantee high performances as many people might think.

-In fact, it is POWER that is the most important element in many sports.
-It is the athlete’s ability to rapidly develop strength.
-Literally, It is the product of strength and velocity of muscular contractions.
+It is POWER that is the most important element in many sports.
+The athlete’s ability to rapidly develop strength.
+The product of strength and velocity of muscular contractions.

 Human muscle is composed of two very general types of fibres: fast-twitch and slow-twitch.
 All people have both fast-twitch and slow-twitch fibres.
 Fast-twitch fibres contract faster and can produce more explosive movements, but they fatigue faster.
-You cannot change the ratio of fast-twitch and slow-twitch fibres in your body, but weight training can maximise the development of the fast-twitch muscle fibres you do have.
-Resulting in a maximal improvement of power and performance, which otherwise wouldn’t be possible to achieve.
+You cannot change the ratio of fast-twitch and slow-twitch fibres in your body, but weight training can maximise the development of the fast-twitch muscle fibres you already have – Resulting in a maximal improvement of power and performance, which otherwise wouldn’t be possible to achieve.

-In weight training, particular repetitions in an exercise set with a given weight can be performed at different rates and also with different power outputs in the concentric phase of muscular contraction.
+In weight training, particular repetitions in an exercise set with a given weight can be performed at different rates and also with varying outputs of power in the concentric phase of muscular contraction.
 Although the same weight is used, different physiological mechanisms are involved and, hence, different adaptation processes can be expected.

 By engaging in training where exercises are performed on at least 90% of one’s maximum power output, athletes are able to recover much faster and the chance of getting injured is much lower than if they were performing each rep close to 1RM.